 - 2 cups milk

 - ½ to 1 teaspoon salt to taste

 - ½ to ¾ cup pesto to taste

 - Start the water boiling for the pasta.
 When it boils, cook as directed on the package.

 - Meanwhile, make a white sauce by melting the butter in a medium sized saucepan over medium heat.
 Whisk in the flour until combined; cook for a couple minutes, stirring constantly.
 Slowly add the milk and stir over medium-high heat until thickened.

 - Add the pesto to the white sauce, stir and remove from heat.

-- Toss the sauce and pasta, using the reserved water to thin the sauce as necessary and serve.
+- Toss the sauce with the pasta and serve.